Project-Counter/cop5/source/03-specifications/01-counter-reports-for-consumers.rst

 To achieve compliance, a report provider MUST offer the COUNTER Reports and Standard Views of the COUNTER Reports that are applicable to their Host_Types, with the exception of Standard Views that always would be empty (e.g. an Access Denied Standard View if denials cannot occur).
 An independent audit is required for these reports.

-Report providers may offer additional COUNTER Reports and Standard Views of the COUNTER Reports not required for compliance or custom reports (see :numref:`custom-reports`), according to the rules set for the reports by the Code of Practice.
+Report providers may offer additional COUNTER Reports and Standard Views of the COUNTER Reports not required for compliance, or custom reports (see :numref:`custom-reports`), according to the rules set for the reports by the Code of Practice.
 For these reports an audit is not required.

 COUNTER Reports
 """""""""""""""

 COUNTER Reports include all relevant Metrics and Attributes; they are intended to be customizable through the application of filters and other configuration options, allowing report consumers to create a report specific to their needs.
-The four COUNTER Reports are shown in Table 3.a along with their Report_ID, Report_Name and Host_Types who are REQUIRED to provide these reports.
+The four COUNTER Reports are shown in Table 3.a along with their Report_ID, Report_Name and the Host_Types which are REQUIRED to provide these reports.
 See :numref:`host-types` below for details on Host_Types.

 Table 3.a (below): COUNTER Reports